-Numerous epidemiological and interventional studies have demonstrated that the pathways and biomarkers that apabetalone modulates, and which are improved by select BET inhibition, provide biological plausibility and rationale to support the potential of apabetalone to reduce residual risk in CVD patients.
-Below are several key studies that highlight the potential roles of these pathways and biomarkers that have been studied to date, and that may play a role in the early signal of MACE reduction following apabetalone treatment.
-Based on the findings from these studies, there has been considerable interest and effort within the pharmaceutical industry to identify, develop and acquire therapies that modulate the multiple risk pathways associated with the pathogenesis of CVD and MACE.
+Numerous epidemiological and interventional studies have demonstrated that the disease pathways and biomarkers beneficially modulated by apabetalone through select BET inhibition provide biological plausibility and rationale to support the potential of apabetalone to reduce residual risk of MACE in CVD patients.
+Below are several key studies that highlight the potential roles these pathways and biomarkers may play in CVD and MACE reduction following apabetalone treatment.
+There has been considerable interest and effort within the pharmaceutical industry to identify, develop and acquire therapies that modulate the multiple risk pathways associated with the pathogenesis of CVD and MACE.
 These pathways include: (i) vascular inflammation, (ii) acute phase response, (iii) vascular calcification, (iv) complement and coagulation, and (v) reverse cholesterol transport ("RCT").
-With a number of pending patent applications, we believe we have broad intellectual property in the area.
-If shown efficacious in clinical trials, we believe that our novel small molecule, apabetalone, will be well-positioned to participate in the critically important global residual risk CVD market.
+We have a number of pending patent applications, providing us with broad intellectual property in the area.
+If shown efficacious in clinical trials, our novel small molecule, apabetalone, will be well-positioned to participate in the critically important global residual risk CVD market.